SilentByte/pothole-map/readme.md

 ## Challenges we ran into

-## What we ran into problems with
 ### No prebuilt python wheels on PiPi for Arm71
-Currently pipi does not have any Armv71 (Raspberry Pis current architecture) wheels for PyTorch.
+Currently PiPi does not have any Armv71 (Raspberry Pis current architecture) wheels for PyTorch.
 There are currently some issues compiling PyTorch from source on a Raspberry Pi [shout out to Minki-Kim95 for their post of how to fix this.](https://github.com/pytorch/pytorch/issues/26455.)
 Compiling PyTorch on a Raspberry pi took 2+ hours.

 The version of torchvision in PiPi for Arm71 is very old and does not support ```torchvision.models```.
 The latest version also had to be compiled from source (this was a lot faster).